Valesca Ampoorter

 Valesca Ampoorter (born 5 March 2004) is a Belgian professional footballer who plays as a midfielder for Frauen-Bundesliga club TSG Hoffenheim and the Belgium national team.
-She has previously played for Belgian Women's Super League club OH Leuven, as well as multiple Belgium youth national teams.
+She has previously played for Belgian Women's Super League club OH Leuven, as well as for multiple Belgium youth national teams.

 Club career

 OH Leuven

 Born in Asse, Ampoorter began playing football at age 8 for local club Asse-Zelik.
 She moved to boys' club SK Londerzeel at age 13 before playing one season for AA Gent.
 In 2020, Ampoorter joined the youth team of Oud-Heverlee Leuven.
 The COVID-19 pandemic led OH Leuven's first team to expand its squad, allowing Ampoorter multiple chances to play senior football early on in her career.
 She debuted for OH Leuven's first team at the age of 17 and signed her first professional contract soon after.
 Over the next few years, she managed to become a mainstay on Leuven's squad despite also juggling academic responsibilities as a marketing student at the University of Leuven.
 In April 2022, Ampoorter had the chance to win her first Belgian Women's Super League title with Leuven, but a slim 1–0 defeat to Anderlecht dashed such hopes.

 In December 2023, Ampoorter signed a three-year contract extension with OH Leuven through 2026.
 However, she would ultimately end up leaving the club a year early, in 2025.
 Prior to her official departure, Ampoorter capped off her Leuven career with the 2024–25 Belgian Super League title.
 Over the course of her five years at Leuven, Ampoorter had made 93 appearances and scored 7 goals.